technicat/technicat/README.md

-Unwarranted confidence is highly overrated.
+80s music is the best music.